IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 -   **user** SHALL match the JWT token's "sub" parameter
 -   **issuer** SHALL match the JWT token's "iss" parameter

-When an ATNA Audit message needs to be generated by the Resource Server and the user is authenticated by way of a SAML Token, the ATNA Audit message **UserName** element shall record the SAML token information using the following encoding:
+When an ATNA Audit message needs to be generated by the Resource Server and the user is authenticated by way of a SAML Token, the ATNA Audit message **UserName** element SHALL record the SAML token information using the following encoding:

 **alias\"\<\"user\"@\"issuer\"\>\"**